Indianapolis Colts vs. Houston Texans NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Texans stats and trends

-- This year, the Texans have an against-the-spread record of 3-4 in their seven games as an underdog of 8.5 points or more.
+- Houston has five wins against the spread in 11 games this season.

-- Houston's games this season have hit the over in 36.4% of its opportunities (four times in 11 games with a set point total).
+- The Texans have been underdogs by 9 points or more six times this season and are 3-3 ATS in those games.

-- In games that Houston amasses over 358.8 yards, the team is 2-0 against the spread and 1-1 overall.
+- Houston has gone over the point total in 36.4% of its opportunities this year (four times in 11 games with a set point total).

-- This season the Texans have 18 turnovers, nine fewer than the Colts have takeaways (27).
+- In games that Houston totals over 358.8 yards, the team is 2-0 against the spread and 1-1 overall.

 Home and road insights

-- Houston is 3-2 against the spread, and 1-4 overall, at home this year.
+- At home this year, Houston is 3-2 against the spread and 1-4 overall.

-- This year, Houston has gone over the total in three of five home games.
+- Houston has hit the over in three of five games at home this season.

-- Indianapolis is 4-1 against the spread, and 3-2 overall, in away games.
+- On the road, Indianapolis is 4-1 against the spread, and 3-2 overall.

-- This year, in five away games, Indianapolis has gone over the total four times.
+- This season, in five road games, Indianapolis has hit the over four times.

 Powered by Data Skrive.